AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a MaxCompute sink connector.md

 After you send messages to the source topic of Message Queue for Apache Kafka, you can log on to the MaxCompute client and check whether the messages are received.

-Perform the following operations to view the test\_kafka table:
+To view the test\_kafka table, perform the following steps:

 1. Log on to the MaxCompute client.